 1 x (100 FS in Z2 + 100 Kick in Z2 + 15 secs rest),

--- Here you start off with 100 freestyle in Zone 2, then 100 kick in Zone 2.
-Then take 15 secs rest before moving onto the next line:
+Start off with 100 freestyle in Zone 2, then 100 kick in Zone 2.
+Then take 15 secs rest before moving onto the next part of the warm up:

 2 x (100 Drill in Z2 + 100 Pull in Z2 + 15 sec rests).

--- Do 100 of Drill in Zone 2 (we explain the drill in the workout).
+Do 100 of Drill in Zone 2 (we explain the drill in the workout).
 Then 100 Pull in Zone 2.
 Then 15 secs rest.
-You do all this TWICE before going to the main set:
+Do all this TWICE before going to the main set:

 2 x (100 Pull in Z2 + 200 FS in Z3 + 20 sec rests),